Electric Vehicle Time of Use Rate

 Will this save money on my bill?

-In order to realize a savings, you must shift use the majority of your electricity during off-peak hours.
+In order to realize a savings, you must shift use of approximately 83% of your electricity during off-peak hours.
 This entails charging your electric vehicle during off-peak periods and controlling the schedule of when electric heat (as applicable), air-conditioning, appliances and electric products are run (programmable thermostats and devices can be helpful).
-Depending on your monthly usage this can represent a significant amount, as represented within the chart below:

 What are the peak hours?